 Analyze > Survival > Cox w/ Time-Dep Cov...

 - 2. Enter an expression for the time-dependent covariate. - 3.
 Click Model to proceed with your Cox Regression.

-Note: Be sure to include the new variable T_COV as a covariate in your Cox Regression model.
+Note- Ensure that you include the new variables that are added as covariates in your Cox Regression model.